 Skilled labour can be difficult to find, particularly for a company like us that needs employees with a depth and breadth of experience and skill that is uncommon.
-We find that our best employees are those who have trained with us and gained their experience in the varied melting pot of work and demands that come our way.
+We find that some of our best employees are those who have trained with us and gained their experience in the varied melting pot of work and demands that come our way.
 So our apprenticeship scheme is key to us building and passing on the skills we have developed using home grown talent.
 We have a very low turnover of staff and most of our skilled staff are White Bros trained.

 We regularly take on apprentices, putting them through a training course with our provider who we have successfully worked in partnership with for many years.